 A major tourist attraction for nature lovers and hikers since the 19th century, Devil's Dyke is a V-shaped valley 100 m (328 ft) deep, formed by river erosion at the end of the last ice age.
 Contrary to all scientific evidence, local legend has it that the Devil dug this valley in order to flood the surrounding churches.
 Devil’s work or not, the valley was used as a defensive site for centuries, starting as far back as the Iron Age.
 Today, you can hike the surrounding hills to enjoy panoramic views of the South Downs, the Weald, and on a clear day, the Isle of Wight.
 Be sure to wear comfortable shoes for your adventure over this uneven terrain.
 Take the guesswork out of planning a Brighton and Hove vacation by using our trip itinerary maker.

-Devil's Dyke Tours
+Tours to Devil's Dyke

 Devil's Dyke Reviews